Getting Started Guide

 ⚡ Using solo mode?

 Solo entries are labeled Solo and visible only to you.
-When your co-parent joins, your ledger transitions to duo mode — new entries go through the approval process, and your solo history stays visible as a reference.
+When your co-parent joins, your ledger transitions to duo mode; new entries go through the approval process, and your solo history stays visible as a reference.

-Adding Transactions
+Transactions

-Choose transaction type Add transaction form
+Add support transaction form

 Description

-A clear label — e.g. "Dentist - June checkup" or "Soccer camp deposit".
+A clear label, e.g. "Dentist - June checkup" or "Child support — May 2026".

 Amount